suraj-996/Blog-Application-API/README.md

 # REST API for Blogging Website.

-* We have developed this REST API for an Blogging Website.
+* I have developed this REST API for an Blogging Website.
 This API performs all the fundamental CRUD operations of any Blogging Website. platform with user validation at every step.

 ## Tech Stack